Why Equity is Important to SMART

 SMART’s Commitment to Equity

-Together with our network of 5,000 volunteers reading with almost 10,000 students each year, we have an opportunity to change the story when it comes to the education gap in Oregon.
+Together with our network of 5,000 volunteers reading with over 10,000 students each year, we have an opportunity to change the story when it comes to the education gap in Oregon.
 We have a responsibility to better understand and serve the children in our program and to examine our organization, systems, and policies for bias and inequities.
-Issues of race, ethnicity, national origin, gender, gender identity, sexual orientation, class, ability, geography, age, and other forms of bias must be identified and addressed in every aspect of our business.
+Issues of race, ethnicity, national origin, gender, gender identity and expression, sexual orientation, class, ability, geography, age, and other forms of bias must be identified and addressed in every aspect of our business.

 We expect equity to be prioritized in every facet of our organization, impacting: